 where we feel as helpless as a child again.
 This is such a horrible experience that people start avoiding anything that reminds them of that memory, which severely limits their life.
 In some cases they’re afraid to sleep in case they dream about it!

 Using special therapy techniques a client can be helped to remember a bad memory from childhood, but from an adult perspective where he knows he’s now survived that event.
-This has to be done very carefully, often just dealing with one piece of the memory at a time, and making sure the client feels fully in control at all times.
+This has to be done very carefully, especially with clients who have experienced long-term abuse, often just dealing with one piece of the memory at a time, and making sure the client feels fully in control at all times.

 I also use Eye Movement therapies to help clients overcome past trauma.
 These therapies do not require the client to go into trance.
 Some clients feel more comfortable with these therapies.